Setup

 And save the file.

-Next, turn on the swapfile again and reboot the Rasp-zero:
+Next, turn on the swapfile again and reboot the Raspi-zero:

 sudo dphys-swapfile setup